-Outdoor Referrals: Yard Duty Supervisors will refer students to and administrator for outside behavior.
+Outdoor Referrals: Yard Duty Supervisors will refer students to the teacher and/or administrator for outside behavior.

 Administrative Consequences

 When a student is referred to the office for a serious offense, parents will be notified.
 Consequences for office referrals include detention, loss of school privileges, suspension from school, parent conference, or other administrative action as deemed appropriate.
 Habitual misbehavior from any student may result in suspension and/or the implementation of a behavior contract between school and home.